 On a grander scale, the various groups of the Cathwa have been known to band together out of opportunity or necessity.
 In more recent years, this has led to the absorption of many war-like tribes of raiders and corsairs working alongside merchants to make a bid for land and resources in the archipelago.
 Such cohesion among the Cathwa has not been seen since the days of the Empire, when they first won their freedom.

-1. There are six (6) oases on the desert continent three of which are larger and more prominent stops in the sands.
-Binwi, Abori, and Cobul.
-They are known collectively as The Six Oases.
-While the tribes fight over minor oases and watering holes, the three major ones are typically held as neutral ground.
+1. The Three Oases.
+There are three (3) oases on the desert continent of which are larger and more prominent stops in the sands.
+Though several minor stops can be found between settlements and the major stops they do not retain names.
+The major three are Binwi, Abori, and Cobul.
+While the nomadic tribes fight over minor oases and watering holes, the three major ones are typically held as neutral ground.
 That doesn't mean fighting does not occur there, only that it is unlikely to.
 Some of the most magnificent architectural structures are built among these oases, many products of the Empire during the height of its glory.

 2. The Shifting State.
 A city in a constant motion, It is a large caravan moving across the desert.
 Serving as a place of respite for lone wanderers, outcasts, and smaller troupes.
 Occasionally visited by larger groups in need of supplies or people with particular skills.
 The main portion of the caravan is magically imbued amalgamations of and technology, consisting of self-propelled floats and large wheeled carts that allow them to navigate across the sands quickly.

 3. Setasut.
-A coastal city at the mouth of the Gemet River.
+A coastal city at the eastern most point of the continent.
 One of the most bustling cities in Avsolom, full of trade from all over the world.
 Here merchants and warriors not suited to the harsher life of a raider cut out an existence for themselves.
 Merchants with the most power and influence tend to run the show.
 They hire mercenaries to protect themselves and allow for trade to flow mostly unhindered.
 This loose governing body is kept stable by a desire for trade and wealth.
 The city itself consists of multiple eras of architecture built atop of one another.

 4. Tonoyana.
-This city sits at the base of the mountains near the banks where the river feeds Cathwa’s lake.
+The northern most of the settlements in the desert, flanked by mountains that separate it from the new orcish settlement.
 It is one of the few places in Avsolom where the original architecture of the desert people can be found, undisturbed by the Empire.
 Here the influence of the Myst is weak, an entryway hidden within.
 For reasons unknown, those who stay in the city are visited with great fortune and insight.
 Many mystics call this place home, and through their joint efforts it is one of the most well-guarded places in all of Avsolom.